LucioMascolo/Noise-free-C2-graph/README.md

 # Noise-free-C2-graph
-Removal of Thermal Noise from Polarimetric Sentinel-1 SAR Data in the Sentinel Application Platform (SNAP) software by the European Space Agency (ESA)
+Removal of Thermal Noise from Polarimetric Sentinel-1 SAR Data using the Sentinel Application Platform (SNAP) software by the European Space Agency (ESA)

 The processing graph is related to the approach proposed in the scientific work: